-Year 11 is the first year of the Senior Learning Phase and is a chance to depth different subject options.
-This is further enhanced in Year 12 where students have the opportunity to continue with university focused preparation, senior subjects or vocational subjects and the world of work.
 All students will be asked to choose one English, one Mathematics and one Religion option which best suits their pathway and ability.
-All other subjects will be free choice electives to give students the greatest flexibility in the design of their senior course of study.
+All other subjects will be chosen as part of their SET Plan to give students the greatest flexibility in the design of their senior course of study.